aws-samples/lambda-refarch-imagerecognition/src/react-frontend/README.md

 1. Open up your deployed App in Amplify Console by running `amplify console`
 2. At the bottom of the page under **Edit your backend**, copy and run the `amplify pull` command
-    - e.g. `amplify pull --appId d34s789vnlqyw4 --envName twitch`
+    - e.g. `amplify pull --appId d34s789vnlqyw4 --envName master`

 > NOTE: **Aws-exports** is a configuration file for AWS Amplify library containing Cognito User Pools, AppSync  API, and what authentication mechanism it should use along with its region.